 - Whether this person did, in fact, exert improper influence or attempt to

-Yes.
+Yes, there are several grounds for contesting a will.
 You might allege that the will was fraudulent or that a later, valid will exists that has not been submitted to the probate court.
 You could also submit evidence that the will before the probate court was revoked.

 Ohio’s Intestacy Laws